sourcegraph/handbook/content/product/user_feedback.md

 #### support@sourcegraph.com

-- **Purpose:** This email list is for customers to request help and creates tickets in JIRA for our Customer Engineering team.
+- **Purpose:** This email list is for customers to request help and connects to Zendesk.
-- **Owner:** The Customer Engineering team is responsible for all support issues and will pull in as needed engineering teams or product to help answer questions.
+- **Owner:** The Customer Support team is [responsible for all support issues](../support/support-workflow.md#support-workflow) and will pull in as needed engineering teams or product to help answer questions.

 ### GitHub issues